|

 | 12th

-March 2005 War on Wants Annual Conference 2005 Keynote
+War on Wants Annual Conference 2005 Keynote Speaker:

-Governor of Valle de Cauca, Colombia Congressman Alexander Lopez,
+of Valle de Cauca, Colombia Congressman Alexander Lopez, Colombia

-Colombia Haifa Zangana, Iraqi novelist Duncan Campbell, journalist
+Haifa Zangana, Iraqi novelist Duncan Campbell, journalist Gina

 journalist and writer.
 Venue London School of Economics Houghton